genicam/harvesters/README.rst

 Reshaping a NumPy Array as an Image
 ***********************************

-We have learned how to acquire images from a target device through an ``ImageAcquirer`` class object.
+We have learned how to acquire images from a target remote device through an ``ImageAcquirer`` class object.
 In this section, we will learn how to reshape the acquired image into another that can be used by your application.

 First, you should know that Harvester Core returns you an image as a 1D NumPy array.